So you’re done with your first Python programming course? Congrats!

 - 19 Best YouTube Channels to Learn Python for Free

 - 12 Essential Advantages of Python (Why You Should Learn Python)

 - How to Finish Your Coding Projects Faster?
 15 Smart Tips for Beginners

 If you are not familiar, Python is a high-level, object-oriented programming language.

-Thus, if you are new to programming, choosing Python as your first language means you will spend less time troubleshooting your code and more time learning and building projects.
+If you are new to programming, you will spend less time troubleshooting your code and more time learning and building projects.

-Moreover, thanks to being so popular, Python is also an in-demand skill in the job market.
-On average, Junior Python Developers earn $76,751 annually according to Indeed.
+On average, Junior Python Developers earn $96,697 annually according to Indeed.

 Now that you know what Python is, let’s look at some interesting Python projects you can build as a beginner.